The Jenny Lind bed is looking fabulous in our son’s room and of course- the post title is a total joke! After all, I am allowed in his room. 😉

 Get The Look:

-Those wooden hooks are handmade and pretty neat!
+Those affordable wooden hooks are handmade and pretty neat!
 I didn’t bother putting them into the stud since these just hold his hats.
 I put the screw right into the drywall.
-We’ve had them a year now- they are a favorite!
+We’ve had them a year now- they are an affordable way to update a space with function.

 Get The Look:

 As far as bedding for his Jenny Lind bed, we love his blue and white duvet.
 Robbie isn’t supposed to eat up here but he got chocolate on it after Christmas.
-I was able to get it right off with a little stain spray.
-In my opinion I don’t think it’s too nice for older children.
-I love that polished but slightly wrinkled look linen has!
+I was able to get it right off with a little Shout Out stain spray.
+It doesn’t feel too “nice” for older children.
+And of course, I love that polished but slightly wrinkled look linen has.

 Is that London print fun or what?
 Oversized is the way to go with children’s art- and it’s not too heavy either that it scares me above the bed.
 I did put it on screws that are in the studs, however.